echogarden-project/echogarden/docs/Options.md

 Applicable to CLI command: `detect-text-langauge`.

 * `engine`: `tinyld` or `fasttext`.
 Defaults to `tinyld`
-* `defaultLanguage`: language to fall back to when confidence is low.
+* `defaultLanguage`: language to fall back to when confidence of is low.
 Defaults to `en`
 * `fallbackThresholdProbability`: confidence threshold to cause fallback.
 Defaults to `0.05`

 ## Voice activity detection